 (Eric Sleichim)

 Giulia Monducci is a graduate from the Royal Conservatory of Brussels (BA, MA cum laude - Music Composition) and the "G.B.
 Martini" Conservatory of Bologna (BA Hons - Music for the Media).
-She has studied with Azio Corghi at the Royal Philharmonic Academy in Bologna and with Luis Bacalov and Salvatore Sciarrino at the Accademia Musicale Chigiana in Siena.
+She studied at the Royal Philharmonic Academy in Bologna with Azio Corghi and at the Accademia Musicale Chigiana in Siena with Luis Bacalov, who awarded her a Degree of Merit in Film Scoring.
+After graduating, she continued her studies with Marc Andre, Pierluigi Billone and Salvatore Sciarrino, and was artist-in-residence at Visby International Centre for Composers (Visby, Sweden) and Co.iki (Tokyo, Japan), being a recipient of numerous grants for artistic work from the Great Britain Sasakawa Foundation, PRS Foundation, Royal Music Association, and Swedish Arts Grant Committee Foundation.

-Some of her works have been awarded at international contests including the Franco Evangelisti International Composition Competition (Rome), the International Music Prize for Excellence in Composition (USA), John Lowell Osgood Memorial Prize (Oxford), MusMA Selection for Composers (Brussels), the Oscar Signorini Prize (Milan), The Phoenix Singers Choral Composition Competition (Shrewsbury), TIM (Paris), Unique Forms of Continuity in Space Composition Competition (Melbourne) and broadcasted on national radios across Europe (DRS, Rai Radio 3, RTV, VRT, etc.).
+Some of her works have been awarded at international contests including the Franco Evangelisti International Composition Competition (Rome), the International Music Prize for Excellence in Composition (USA), John Lowell Osgood Memorial Prize (Oxford), MusMA Selection for Composers (Brussels), the Oscar Signorini Prize (Milan), The Phoenix Singers Choral Composition Competition (Shrewsbury), TIM (Paris), Unique Forms of Continuity in Space Composition Competition (Melbourne) and broadcasted on national radios across Europe (BBC Radio 3, DRS, Rai Radio 3, RTV, VRT, etc.).

 She obtained a PhD in Composition from the University of Oxford (St Hilda's College) under the supervision of Professor Martyn Harry and Professor Eric Clarke, with a thesis on the conceptualization of time and sound in relation to space in the music of Salvatore Sciarrino.